Limit formulas for the normalized fundamental matrix of the northwest-corner truncation of Markov chains: Matrix-infinite-product-form solutions of block-Hessenberg Markov chains: Introduction

 We now remark that the idea of the normalized fundamental matrix is inspired by the studies of Shin~\cite{Shin09} and Takine~\cite{Taki16}.
-Shin~\cite{Shin09} presented an algorithm for computing the fundamental matrix of the transient generator of finite level-dependent quasi-birth-and-death processes (LD-QBDs) with absorbing states, based on matrix analytic methods \cite{Gras00-BC,Lato99,Neut89}.
-The matrix analytic methods are the foundation of many iterative algorithms \cite{Baum10,Baum12,Brig95,Klim06,Phun10-QTNA,Shin98} for computing the stationary distribution vectors of upper and lower block-Hessenberg Markov chains (including LD-QBDs).
-Such iterative algorithms usually require us to solve the system of linear equations for the boundary probabilities.
-Recently, for a special upper block-Hessenberg Markov chain, Takine~\cite{Taki16} proposed an algorithm for computing the conditional stationary distribution vector of the levels below a given one, which does not require solving the system of linear equations for the boundary probabilities.
-Takine's algorithm~\cite{Taki16} is based on a limit formula for a submatrix of $(- \presub{n}\vc{Q})^{-1}$, which is related to (\ref{limit-formula-02}) but different from it (for details, see Section~\ref{subsec-upper-case}).
+Shin~\cite{Shin09} presents an algorithm for computing the fundamental matrix of the transient generator of finite level-dependent quasi-birth-and-death processes (LD-QBDs) with absorbing states, based on matrix analytic methods \cite{Gras00-BC,Lato99,Neut89}.
+The matrix analytic methods are the foundation of many iterative algorithms \cite{Baum12-Procedia,Baum12-COR,Brig95,Klim06,Phun10-QTNA,Shin98} for computing the stationary distribution vectors of upper and lower BHMCs (including LD-QBDs).
+These iterative algorithms require to solve the system of linear equations for the boundary probabilities.
+Unlike the existing algorithms, Takine~\cite{Taki16} proposes an algorithm for a special class of upper BHMCs, which does not require to solve the system of linear equations for the boundary probabilities.
+The algorithm proposed in \cite{Taki16} computes the conditional stationary distribution vector of the levels below a given one, by using a limit formula associated with the submatrix of $(- \presub{[n]}\vc{Q})^{-1}$, which is related to our limit formula (\ref{limit-formula-submatrix}) but different from ours (for details, see Section~\ref{subsec-upper-case}).